BetterStackHQ/logs-client-nlog/example-project/README.md

 # Example project

-To help you get started with using Logtail in your .NET projects, we have prepared a simple program that showcases the usage of Logtail logger.
+To help you get started with using BetterStack in your .NET projects, we have prepared a simple program that showcases the usage of BetterStack logger.

 ## Download and install the example project